Nexmo/station/_partials/stitch/guides/ios/1-simple-conversation.md

 Open Xcode and start a new project.
 We'll name it "QuickStartOne".

-### 2.2 Adding the Nexmo iOS Conversation SDK to Cocoapods
+### 2.2 Adding the Nexmo Stitch iOS SDK to Cocoapods

 Navigate to the project's root directory in the Terminal.
 Run: `pod init`.
 Open the file entitled `PodFile`.
 Configure its specifications accordingly: